It's not what you think

 2018

 The body is perceived as an object that needs control.
-The female body in particular needs extra control and is more powerless, at the same time perceived as a source of physical pleasure and a “penetrable” object subjected to “standards” and beautification.
+The female body in particular needs extra control and is more powerless, at the same time perceived as a source of physical pleasure and an object subjected to “standards” and beautification needs.

-While resistance sometimes seems to be of no avail as such perception stays, one can't deny that the female body is still a subject—no matter how it is perceived as fragile, powerless—and such subjectivity points to the power that creates the subject's trajectory and boundary, alongside the struggles a subject encounters.
+While resistance sometimes seems to bring no results because such perception of the female body stays, one can't deny that the female body is still a subject—no matter how it is perceived as fragile, powerless, and needs to be controlled.
+And such subjectivity carries the power that enable the creation of a subject's trajectory and boundary.

 The body—lying down on its back on a surface and being surveyed by the camera—is vulnerable, while the hexagonal reflection from glossiness echoes not only the hexagonal reflection from objects that serve as transitions between the verbal phrases in the latter part of the video but also the perception that the body is an object subjected to beauty standards.